 The event was widely shared on twitter as shown below.
 It was shared on January 25, 2017, a day before the Republic Day parade:

 — Chandra Prakash (Namo Again) (@chandra007) January 25, 2017

-A blog FilterCopy went a bit further and made all the iconic buildings in the world don the lighted Indian tri-colour and tweeted it the next day, which was shared by many in 2017, including former IPS officer Kiran Bedi.
-This year too, some Facebook accounts have used these pictures, claiming that the iconic buildings in the world have donned the tricolour lighting to celebrate our Republic Day and used it to showcase India’s standing abroad, as shown below:
+However, a blog by name FilterCopy went a bit further and made all the iconic buildings in the world don the lighted Indian tri-colour and tweeted it the next day, which was shared by many.
+It has been doing this annually.
+This year too, some Facebook accounts have started sharing these pictures, claiming that the iconic buildings in the world have donned the tricolour lighting to celebrate our Republic Day.
+The interpretation given was that it showcases India’s standing abroad.
+See it below: